mamoore1440/personal-site/src/content/finished-parts/RTH-Part-1.md

 I am first going to show you the components of the model.
 These are the four components I was talking about earlier (Reality, Time, Humans, and the S&D Field).
 Then I will make assumptions about the components but I will base them on real life.
 Then I will walk through logical deductions about the assumptions.
 From these deductions we will prove more facts about the model and in turn real life.
 The Components and Logic sections are the math behind the model.
 If you don't 100% understand the math it doesn't really matter.
 I need you to understand the high level of this model not the low level.
 To be honest the low level is only being fleshed out so that I can logically prove the assertions I will make later in this series, so that I am not called insane.

 There is an explanation sections at the end of this part which explains what happened in the Components and Logic sections.
 My end goal is to have everyone who wants to understand to be able to understand.
 Because of this I will be walking everyone through the model in the explanation section.
 Consider this as a college level class but being taught on a high school level.
 I will not ask you to do homework, quizes, or exams: I only ask you put in enough effort to understand what is happening.

-# Components Of The Model:
-## Reality
-This is Reality.
-* R(T) will return the state of Reality at Time T.
-* Δ(R(T)) will return the next succession of the Reality matrix at Time T.
-* R(T) = Δ(R(T-1)).
-This equation connects Reality in the present to Reality in the future.

-## Time
-This is Time; Time always ticks forward.

-## Humans
-This is Humans
-* Humans have Internal Utility
-* H(T) will return the state of Humans at Time T.
-* Δ(H(T)) will return the next succession of the Humans matrix at Time T.
-* H(T) = Δ(H(T-1)).
-This equation connects Humans in the present to Humans in the future.

-## Supply and Demand Field (S&D Field)
-This is the field on which Humans and Reality interact.
-This is not physical like Humans and Reality: you can not point to Demand, Supply, or a Connection.
-There are two parts to the field.
-One is Demands which originate from Humans and the second is Supply which originates from Reality.
-Connections between Demand and Supply take place within a moment.

-* F_D(T) will return the Demands on the field (*)
-* F_S(T) will return the Supply on the field (*)

-When a Supply and a Demand Connect on the Supply & Demand Field:
-  * Internal Utility changes for all Humans.
-  * Reality changes in a deterministic way based on the single Supply and Demand Connection

-(*) Note:
-* F_D(T) and H(T) are the same function but with different prioritizations.
-  * Like if you asked for a list of student and classes they take vs. list of classes and the student who take them.
-    * All information returned from one function exists in the other.
-  * F_D(T) prioritizes Demands
-  * H(T) prioritizes Humans
-* This is the same for F_S(T) and R(T).

-# Logic:
-## Assumptions:
-* Humans
-  * Humans have Subjections of Reality
-  * Humans are inventive
-  * Humans are imperfect at viewing Reality
-  * Humans have free-will
-  * Humans interact with Reality based on their Subjections
-  * Humans are self aware about their existance (They know the assumption and they know they move forward in Time)
-* Reality
-  * Reality does not have free-will
-  * Reality changes over Time
-* Time
-  * Time always moves forward
-* S&D Field
-  * Humans and Reality interact with each other over the S&D Field
-* The Model In General
-  * The base measurements for Humans, Reality, and Time are the smallest possible measurements

-## Proofs
-### Humans
-Humans have Subjections of Reality && Reality changes over Time => Human Subjections change over Time (1)

-Humans have free-will
-  => Changes in Humans are nondeterministic
-    => The future state of Humans is essentially impossible to determine (2)

-Humans are imperfect at viewing Reality && Humans have Subjections of Reality => Subjections of Reality will essentially never be perfect (3)

-### Reality
-Reality does not have free-will && Reality changes over Time => Any changes in Reality that originate from Reality are deterministic
-    => The future of Reality can be calculated if there are no Humans (4)

-Humans have free-will && Reality changes over Time && Humans and Reality interact with each other over the S&D Field => Any changes in Reality that originate from Humans are nondeterministic
-    => The future of Reality can not be calculated if there are Humans (5)

-### Time
-Time always moves forward
-  => Time can not move backwards

-### The Model In General
-Humans are inventive
-  => Humans will discover and invent over Time
-    => TFP will exist and improve over Time (6)

-The base measurements for Humans, Reality, and Time are the smallest possible measurements && Changes in Humans and Reality occur one at a time over these smallest measurements
-  => These smallest changes can be combined together to form an aggregate change without losing information (This is integration in calculus)
-    => Humans, Reality, and Time can be viewed at any scale with losing information (7)

-Subjections of Reality will essentially never be perfect (3) && Humans interact with Reality based on their Subjections => The perfectly efficient S&D Connections will essentially never take place
-    => Pareto efficiency is essentially impossible (8)

-## What We Have Proven:
-* Humans
-  1. Human Subjections change over Time
-  2. The future state of Humans is essentially impossible to determine
-  3. Subjections of Reality will essentially never be perfect
-* Reality
-  4. The future of Reality can be calculated if there are no Humans
-  5. The future of Reality can not be calculated if there are Humans
-* Time
-  6. Time can not move backwards
-* The Model In General
-  7. TFP will exist and improve over Time
-  8. Humans, Reality, and Time can be viewed at any scale with losing information
-  9. Pareto efficiency is essentially impossible

 # Explanation:
 What we have just created is an incredibly abstract view of the world.
 We have two parts to the Model.
 One side is the components which are mathematically defined as functions.
 The second part is the logic which is the assumptions, proofs, and proven facts.
 There are only four components, each of which are incredibly simple but contain the complexities of real life.
 The first part is Reality and we will start here.